US Cash Products-Harbor gasoline rallies on tight supply

 On the Gulf Coast, M2 gasoline differentials see-sawed on Thursday as a gasoline-making fluid catalytic cracking unit reached planned rates at Motiva Enterprises' 285,000 barrels-per-day (bpd) refinery in Port Arthur, Texas.

-Early Thursday, M2 gasoline climbed a quarter cent to trade at 13.50 cents under the April RBOB futures contract on the NYMEX, but later fell back to end the day at 14.25 cents under, down half a cent from Tuesday's levels.
+Early Thursday, M2 gasoline climbed a quarter cent to trade at 13.50 cents under the April RBOB futures contract on the NYMEX, but later fell back to 14.00 cents under, down a quarter cent from Tuesday's levels.

 The unit finished restarting on Wednesday after bad weather had caused an overnight shutdown.

-Gulf Coast ultra-low sulfur diesel differentials climbed a penny per gallon to trade at 4.25, 4.35, 4.50, 4.75 and 5.00 cents over the April heating oil screen on export demand, traders said.
+Gulf Coast ultra-low sulfur diesel differentials climbed 0.75 cent per gallon to trade at 4.25, 4.35, 4.50 and 4.75 cents over the April heating oil screen on export demand, traders said.

 For more refinery news, please go to